Skitttz/Skitttz/README.md

 - 💼 If you want to know me better, visit [my portfolio website](https://cv-dev.netlify.app/).

-#### 💬 Feel free to connect with me or explore some of my projects.
+#### 💬 Feel free to contact with me or explore some of my projects.
 I'm always open to collaboration and new opportunities!
 </br>

 > [!Note]